 To learn more about the genes and other factors involved in alopecia areata risk, the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) sponsored the development of an alopecia areata registry.
-(For more information about the registry, see “What Are Some Promising Areas of Research?”)
+(For more information about the registry, see “What Research Is Being Conducted on Alopecia Areata?”)

 There is every chance that your hair will regrow with or without treatment, but it may also fall out again.
 No one can predict when it might regrow or fall out.
 The course of the disease varies from person to person.
 Some people lose just a few patches of hair, then the hair regrows, and the condition never recurs.
 Other people continue to lose and regrow hair for many years.
 A few lose all the hair on the scalp; some lose all the hair on the scalp, face, and body.
 Even in those who lose all their hair, the possibility for full regrowth remains.